AlanLuu/lox-go/README.md

         import "file-name" as alias;
         ```
     - The specified import file is executed and all variable, function, and class declarations declared globally in the imported file are brought into the global environment of the current file
-    - If the specified import file doesn't exist or if the file exists but an error occurred while it was being executed, an error is thrown
+    - If the specified import file doesn't exist or if the file exists but an error occurred while it was being executed, a runtime error is thrown
     - `import` statements can also have an optional alias specified, in which case only the alias name is brought into the global environment of the current file and all global variable, function, and class declarations from the imported file become properties of the alias and can be accessed using the following notation: `alias.variable`
 - A few other native functions are defined:
     - `chr(i)`, which returns a string with a single character that is the Unicode character value of the code point `i`, where `i` is an integer